 The Spartan is a very small armoured personnel carrier, it can carry four men in addition to the crew of three.
 It is used to carry small specialised groups such as reconnaissance teams, air defence sections and mortar fire controllers.

-Samaritan, Sultan and Sampson are also CVR(T) vehicles: Samaritan is an ambulance vehicle, Sultan an armoured command vehicle and Sampson an armoured recovery vehicle.
+Samaritan, Sultan and Samson are also CVR(T) vehicles: Samaritan is an ambulance vehicle, Sultan an armoured command vehicle and Sampson an armoured recovery vehicle.

 1 x 7.62mm GPMG